About EPATH

 Association: as in ‘groups of associated persons who usually meet periodically because of common interests and objectives’

-Transgender: is used as an umbrella term referring to transgender, transsexual and gender-nonconforming people
+ransgender: is used as an umbrella term referring to transgender and gender diverse people

 Health: in its broadest meaning, and refers to physical, mental and social well-being.